natanael87/multicluster_pointers/README.md

-# multicluster_pointers
+# Multicluster Algorithm Pointers

-Multicluster algorithm to calculate clusters in a lattice using pointers
+*Multicluster algorithm to calculate clusters in a lattice using pointers*

+**Post doctorade research project**